Six Current Student-Athletes Lead U-M's Pan Am Games Contingent

 2012 Michigan Women's Track & Field Roster

-Most recently in 2014, she helped fifth-year senior Joanna Fleming reach the preliminary rounds in the hammer throw for the first time in her career.
+During the 2014 season, Fowler helped fifth-year senior Joanna Fleming reach the preliminary rounds in the hammer throw for the first time in her career.
 She also coached heptathlete Aaron Howell in her two throwing events as she advanced to the NCAA Outdoor Championships and earned Second Team All-America honors.

 In her first season at Michigan in 2012, she guided sisters Erin and Emily Pendleton to a 1-2 finish, respectively, in the discus at the Big Ten Outdoor Championships.
 Emily Pendleton then went on to win the NCAA East Region discus title and garner All-America second team honors at the NCAA Outdoor Championships.